The UAW reaches a tentative deal with GM, the last holdout of Detroit's Big 3

 The tentative deals with GM, Stellantis and Ford still need to be individually ratified by the union's membership at those companies, and workers have the ability to send their representatives back to the bargaining table.

-The details of the GM deal have not been released, but it's expected to closely mirror the tentative agreements with Ford and Stellantis, the parent company of Chrysler.
+The GM deal resembles the tentative agreements with Ford and Stellantis, the parent company of Chrysler, which were clinched over the past week.

 Those deals called for a pay increase of at least 25% for all workers, cost of living increases on top of that, and increases to retirement contributions.
 The Stellantis deal also included the reopening of an idled plant in Belvidere, Illinois, a major union priority.